kildom/ohome-docs/ohome-bus.md

 -------------

  * Electrical interface: RS-485 with multiple nodes, half duplex
  * Signaling: UART 8-bit, no parity, 115200 (or slower if it is too fast)
- * nRF5x gateway has its own address and also handles wireless network nodes addresses
-	  * Wireless nodes has addresses from different address space
  * Address has to be saved in NV memory and keeped during software update
- * 25 ms limit may be changed in this specification if it is too high
  * It should be possible to attach special device for electrical diagnostics
  	  * It can send request to each device that forces it to response with some special pattern that can be used to generate eye diagram.
 This allows to check signal quality at any